 IF GONDOLAS COULD TALK

-101 SUPERLATIVE SHORT SKI STORIES FROM THE SNOWY SLOPES AND BEYOND
+101 SUPERLATIVE SHORT SKI AND SNOWBOARDING STORIES FROM THE SNOWY SLOPES AND BEYOND

 "...lots of hilarious stories that will make you laugh out loud!"
 The Ski Guru